On this page

-The supplier/manufacturers of the fluid can provide you with the Material Safety Data Sheet (MSDS) which will provide information about the ingredients and health and safety hazards.
+The supplier/manufacturers of the fluid can provide you with the Safety Data Sheet (SDS) which will provide information about the ingredients and health and safety hazards.

 It is important to monitor the MWF for contamination, and to have good work practices that help keep the fluids as free from contamination as possible.

 MWFs, in general, may contain any number and concentration of hazardous components.
 The risk of exposure to these chemicals varies with the manufacturing process, as well as changes such as refining, recycling, degradation, or using reclaimed chemicals, and potential reactions between components.

 Since there are so many varieties of MWFs, it is best to work with them safely and keep exposures as low as possible, no matter which type is being used.
 Steps include: